 - Evidence-based strategic planning using data collected using multiple methods

-They include: state-of-the-art survey software for sophisticared and customized telephone interviews (using Computer-Assisted Telephone Interviewing), surveys delivered through U.S. mail, and on-line surveys.
+CARRS maintains social science research resources including: state-of-the-art survey software for sophisticared and customized telephone interviews (using Computer-Assisted Telephone Interviewing), surveys delivered through U.S. mail, and on-line surveys.
 In addition, CARRS works with clients to conduct focus groups and open-ended qualitative interviews.
 Whenever possible, CARRS attempts to maximize the ways in which clients can use the data that they have already gathered for administrative and client service purposes.

-CARRS is governed by an Advisory Committee.
+CARRS is governed by an advisory committee.

-Recently, the Civic Engagement and Public Service Division
+The Civic Engagement and Public Service Division

-had joined CARRS.
+has joined CARRS.
 This Division promotes deliberation, collective problem solving, and diverse interactions as a remedy to a variety of public issues and concerns.
 Affiliated faculty rely on CARRS resources to attract funding, implement projects, and involve students.